benhassara/g30-odds-n-ends/react/01-hello-react.md

 ## Interactivity with `state`

 When we're using Angular 1, our `ng-models` use two-way data-binding to propagate model changes from our code to the view, and from the view back to the code.
 React breaks this, and uses one-way data-binding.
 This means that the view is entirely dependent on the model, and that only model updates will be propagated to the view.
-View updates are _not_ propogated back to the model.
-This means we need to tell React how aspects of our UI can interact with the app's state and change it.
-To do this, we use a components *state*.
+View updates are _not_ propagated back to the model.
+This means we need to tell React how aspects of our UI can interact with the app's data and modify it.
+To do this, we use a component's *state*.

 How this works in practice: